YsrMh/AKS-K8S-HELM-OSB-Lab-L400/Proctor-instructions.md

   2. Perform availability testing from the offset, which will mean people will be more incentivised to get their sites up and running quicker and keep them available while making changes like a production website.
 [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-monitor-web-app-availability) has a great URL ping test you can use; however the minimum interval for each ping is 5 minutes.
 If you want less than this, we can recommend [Monitis](https://dashboard.monitis.com) as a great alternative with 1 minute ping intervals.

-### The rest is up to you
+### The rest is up to you!

 We've designed this to be a good intro to operating live services through Kubernetes on Azure, but to make this better for future iterations, we'd really appreciate your feedback, and please feel free to modify the lab as you see fit and submit a pull request on our repo.
-This is how all great open source labs are built - by a community!
+This is how all great open source labs are built - by a great community!